Meet Alex Caspero

 Healthy weeknight dinner!
 Vegetarian Spinach and Lentil Enchiladas with homemade chipotle enchilada sauce!
 Easily gluten-free.
 These are packed with plant-based protein and sooo yummy.

-For gluten-free version, use corn tortillas and gluten-free flour.
+For gluten-free version, use corn tortillas.

 For vegan version, omit cheese.